pmean/build-website/text/04/data-mining-clementine.md

 Waikato](http://www.waikato.ac.nz/) in Hamilton, New Zealand.

-Since Weka is open source, it is popular with data mining classes at universities where you can\'t ask the students to go out and buy a thousand dollar software program (the price of college textbooks is already bad enough).
+Since Weka is open source, it is popular with data mining classes at universities where you can't ask the students to go out and buy a thousand dollar software program (the price of college textbooks is already bad enough).